Connect with us

 An image for a blog post about cold storage, featuring a freezer with shelves

-Are you curious about what lies beneath the surface in the depths of your cold storage?
-Well, let’s dive right in and uncover the secret of the bottom shelf.
+Are you interested in exploring what is hidden in the depths of your refrigerator’s cold storage?
+Let’s take a closer look and reveal the mystery of the bottom shelf.

 When it comes to storing raw food items in your refrigerator, there is one common sight that you will often find on the lowest level.
 It’s none other than raw meat!
 Yes, that’s right.
 From succulent steaks to tender chicken breasts, raw meat takes its place on the bottom shelf for good reason.